nigelperks/BasicAssembler/README.md

 Assemble given ASM files to OBJ.
 Link together with given OBJ files.
 Driver program, invoking bas and blink to assemble and link.

+Note that the OBJ files are a custom format, and cannot be linked with Intel Object Module Format or any other format.

     basl file1.asm file2.obj ...